Rain-X For Ski Top Sheets

-Snow build-up on your topsheets is a fact of backcountry skiing, and spring is probably the worst season for snow build-up on your topsheets.
-Warmer temperatures mean heavier snow.
-Heavier snow on your topsheets means you are dragging more weight up the hill than you need to.
-K2 tried to address the issue wth p-tex topsheet material on their backcountry skis, and it helps reduce build-up, but even the p-tex topsheets benefit from some sort of additional coating to help shed snow.
+Snow build-up on your top sheets is part of backcountry skiing, and spring is the worst season for sticking snow.
+Warmer temperatures mean heavier snow, and that means you’re dragging more weight up the hill than you need to.
+K2 tried to address top sheet snow buildup with a p-tex top sheet material on their backside ski line.
+It helps reduce build-up, but even the p-tex top sheets benefit from some sort of additional coating to help shed snow.

-I have tried a variety of things over the years to reduce snow build-up on my topsheets while ski touring.
-On the advice of a buddy, I recently began using a product called Rain-X. It is one of the best and least expensive options I have tried.
-It was developed for car windshields and works great at making rain bead up and disperse on your car windshield.
-Well, it turns out that it does a pretty damn good job of keeping snow off your topsheets while ski touring, too.
+I have tried a variety of things over the years to reduce top sheet snow build-up while ski touring.
+On the advice of a buddy, I recently began using a product called Rain-X. It’s one of the best and least expensive options I have tried.
+Rain-X is made for car windshields and works great at making rain bead up and disperse.
+Well, it turns out that it does a pretty good job of keeping snow off your top sheets while ski touring, too.

-Every topsheet material is a little different, but Rain-X is super easy to apply.
-Just squirt a small amount on your topsheets and rub it around with a cloth or paper towel.
-It does not take too much, but you have to apply it every day or two to maintain its effectiveness.
-Longevity of its effectiveness is dependent on your topsheet material and the snow conditions.
+Every top sheet material is a little different, but Rain-X is super easy to apply.
+Just squirt a small amount on your top sheets and rub it around with a cloth or paper towel.
+It doesn’t take much, but you have to apply it every day to maintain effectiveness.
+Thw longevity of its effectiveness is dependent on your top sheet material and the snow conditions.
 I recommend applying it in the morning before you head out the door.

-You can find Rain-X at auto parts stores, gas stations and even some grocery stores.
-The 4-ounce bottle pictured runs around $4 and will last quite a while.
+You can find Rain-X at amazon, auto parts stores, gas stations and grocery stores.
+The 4-ounce bottle pictured runs around $4 and will last a couple of seasons.

 Check out the new dedicated top sheet wax product: Snow Shed Top Sheet Wax